thyagomota/api-labs/lab-01/README.md

 ### Step 3 - API Specification

-Copy and then run yamlgen.py to generate schema data types from the data model.
+Copy and then run yamlgen.py to generate OAS schema data types from the data model.

 ```
 cp ../src/yamlgen.py src